Strongly anharmonic flux-tunable transmon based on InAs-Al 2D heterostructure

 \textit{Introduction.} Electrically-gated transmon qubits (gatemons) have been demonstrated as potentially useful devices for building large scale quantum processors~\cite{casparis_gatemon_2016, de_lange_realization_2015, sagi_gate_2024,hertel_gate-tunable_2022,luthi_evolution_2018, larsen_semiconductor-nanowire-based_2015, huo_gatemon_2023, zhuo_hole-type_2023, zheng_coherent_2024, danilenko_few-mode_2023, erlandsson_parity_2023, strickland_gatemonium_2024, pita-vidal_gate-tunable_2020, casparis_superconducting_2018, kiyooka_gatemon_2025}.
-A typical gatemon device is made with a gate electrode close to a hybrid superconductor-semiconductor Josephson junction (super-semi JJ).
+A typical gatemon device is made with a gate electrode close to a hybrid superconductor-semiconductor Josephson junction (superconducting-semiconducting JJ).
 The voltage on the gate electrode changes the electron density in the semiconductor weak link and thereby tunes the Josephson energy $E_{\textrm{J}}$ of the qubit.
 The advantage of electrical gating is that it can be used for controlling the quantum dynamics by rapidly changing the qubit frequency, similarly to switching transistors in conventional semiconductor circuits.
 Just like transmons, however, gatemons suffer from a suppressed anharmonicity of the qubit transition, as they operate in a regime where the Josephson phase-difference is localized near the bottom of the Josephson potential well \cite{koch_charge-insensitive_2007, houck_life_2009, schreier_suppressing_2008, kringhoj_suppressed_2020, bargerbos_observation_2020}.
+Increasing the anharmonicity, which we define by

-Increasing the anharmonicity would require increasing the charging energy $E_{\textrm{C}}$, which would exponentially increase the qubit's sensitivity to the offset-charge noise.
-Furthermore, the relatively high transparency of super-semi junctions further reduces anharmonicity in comparison to opaque AlOx transmon junctions~\cite{kringhoj_anharmonicity_2018}.
+would require increasing the charging energy $E_{\textrm{C}}$, which would exponentially increase the qubit's sensitivity to the offset-charge noise.
+Furthermore, the relatively high transparency of superconducting-semiconducting junctions further reduces anharmonicity in comparison to opaque AlOx transmon junctions~\cite{kringhoj_anharmonicity_2018}.
 The weak anharmonicity of gatemons would limit gatemon-based quantum processors in the same way it limits transmons, that is single-qubit and two-qubit gate operations will have to be done sufficiently slowly as to prevent the leakage outside the computational space \cite{steffen_accurate_2003, chow_randomized_2009}.